ShinryuZz/shinryuzz-website/_posts/getting-started.md

 ---
-title: 'Getting started with this template'
+title: "Getting started with this template"
-excerpt: 'Everything you need to know to get a Next.js blog up and running.'
+excerpt: "Everything you need to know to get a Next.js blog up and running."
-coverImage: '/assets/blog/getting-started/snowy-mountain.jpg'
+coverImage: "/assets/blog/getting-started/snowy-mountain.jpg"
-date: '2021-08-24T05:35:07.322Z'
+date: "2021/09/01"
 author:
   name: sandypockets
-  picture: '/assets/blog/authors/sandypockets_avatar.jpg'
+  picture: "/assets/blog/authors/sandypockets_avatar.jpg"
 ogImage:
-  url: '/assets/blog/getting-started/cover.jpg'
+  url: "/assets/blog/getting-started/cover.jpg"
+tags: [FirstPost, ポエム]
 ---

 # Getting started

 These steps will guide you through creating your own local copy of the project.
 You'll learn how to quickly get it up and running, so you can get back to creating your content.

 This app was built and tested with Node `14`.
 It uses React `17.0.2`, the latest version of `Next`, and Tailwind CSS `2.2.4`.
 Check out the `package.json` file for a complete list of dependencies.

 ## Use create-next-app

 Create Next App is the fastest way to begin using this blog starter.
 You can use NPM or Yarn, but Yarn is recommended.

 1. Replace `my-new-blog` in either of the examples below (with whatever you'd like to use as the root directory), and run the command.

 ```
 # with npm